blablacar/go-nerve/README.md

 	`make dep-install` # Will install all go dependencies into _vendor directory

-	`make build` # Will compile nerve binary and push it into local bin/ diretory
+	`make build` # Will compile nerve binary and push it into local bin/ directory

+	`make test` # Will execute all units tests

 	`make install` # Will install nerve binary in the system directory /usr/local/bin (can be overriden at the top of the Makefile)

 	`make clean` # Will remove all existing binary in bin/ and remove the dependencies directory _vendor

-	`make all` # an alias to make clean dep-install build
+	`make all` # an alias to make clean dep-install build test

 ## Configuration ##